SamErde/samerde.github.io/_posts/2023-12-08-return-multiple-objects-from-a-powershell-function.md

 $ESC8           = $Results['ESC8']
 ```

-That’s it!
-That’s the tip.
+That's it!
+That's the tip.
 Return multiple named objects from a function but using a hash table to name and store them.
 Let me know if this helps with any of your projects, or if you have an even better way to do it!

 Be sure to check out the Locksmith project if you're interested in Active Directory, Active Directory Certificate Services, or PKI in general.